 "The color is functional because it indicates the flavor of the ice cream, for example, pink signifies strawberry, white signifies vanilla, brown signifies chocolate, etc." Dippin' Dots, Inc. v.
 Frosty Bites Distribution, 369 F.3d 1197 (11th Cir.
 2004).
-Is that right?
+Is that right? example, want to offer flowers for bereavement purposes, Halloween or to imbue an element of elegance or luxury to their presentations through packaging therefor will be disadvantaged if they must avoid using the color black in such packaging.
+As the examining attorney stated, "competitors will need to use black packaging to convey an appropriate message or sentiment, whether that is elegance, style, festivity, grief or sympathy" and "allowing singular entities to control certain colors, in a field where color is both dynamic and has significance, would severely limit the availability of appropriate color choices to consumers seeking particular floral arrangement gifts."

 Maker's Mark Distillery, Inc. v.
-Diageo North America, Inc.
+Diageo North America, Inc. 703 F. Supp.
+2d 671 (W.D Ky.
+2010), aff'd, 679 F.3d 41 (6th Cir.
+2012)

 Plaintiff Maker's Mark is a Kentucky-based distiller specializing in bourbon whisky.
 Since 1958, when it first began producing bourbon, the company has capped its bottles with a red dripping wax seal that partially covers the neck of the bottle and drips down to the bottle's shoulder.
 Since 1985, Maker's Mark has held a federally registered trademark, U.S. Trademark Reg.
-No. 1,370,465, consisting of the "wax-like coating covering the cap of the bottle and trickling down the neck of the bottle in a freeform irregular pattern."
-Notably, the trademark does not mention the color red - it is silent as to color.
+No. 1,370,465, consisting of the "wax-like coating covering the cap of the bottle and trickling down the neck of the bottle in a freeform irregular pattern."Notably, the trademark does not mention the color red - it is silent as to color.
 [During the course of litigation, Maker's Mark narrowed its argument to assert protection only for a red dripping wax seal.]